 Although running Facebook ads to his courses and improving SEO helped grow traffic organically, Brandon spoke at length about an event called 1MillionCups that helps entrepreneurs speak with likeminded people and get feedback on their business idea.

 “The bottom line is, you are an entrepreneur whether you believe it or not.
-You’re starting a business, even though you may look at it as, ‘I’m just making side income.’
+You’re building a business, even though you may look at it as, ‘I’m just making side income.’
 It’s a business.
 It’s an entrepreneurial endeavour,” Brandon said.
 With help from both online and offline feedback, and by taking on extra help and learning how to delegate, Brandon said he was eventually able to streamline his online course creation process.

 Finding the right format for his online course material